ThomWright/pokedex/README.md

 ### Type Safety

-I would generally do type-checking/validation on input types (or generally, any data from an external system).
-This includes inputs to HTTP request handlers, as well as responses from the external APIs.
+I would generally do type-checking/validation on input types (or any data from an external system).
+This includes inputs to HTTP request handlers, configuration from environment variables, as well as responses from the external APIs.

 ### CI